zmoog/zmoog.github.io/content/post/alfred-workflow.md

 ### Source code

-You can browse the final project visiting https://github.com/zmoog/alfred-arduino-cli/.
+You can browse the final project by visiting https://github.com/zmoog/alfred-arduino-cli/.

+### Are you on Linux?

+You can give https://github.com/umbynos/arduino_cli a try; it's built by my dear teammate and friend [@umbynos](https://github.com/umbynos/).

-### High level overview
+### High-level overview

-When you type the keyword on Afred then it:
+When you type the keyword on Alfred then it:

 1. triggers the workflow
 2. the workflow executes the `arduino-cli` setting the output to JSON format